-Local project manager, Paul Hey, who has lived in Yeronga for more than 20 years, is leading the team working on transforming the buildings at 115 Hyde Road, Yeronga, which was home to the Taubmans paint factory from 1952 to 2015.
+Local project manager Paul Hey, who has lived in Yeronga for more than 20 years, is leading the team working on transforming the buildings at 115 Hyde Road, Yeronga, which was home to the Taubmans paint factory from 1952 to 2015.

 “While discussions have been taking place with council and the community over recent years, the warehouse-style buildings of The Paint Factory have been used by local and international visual artists to create their work and meet with like-minded creatives,” Mr Hey said.

-“This initially temporary use has over the past 4-5 years organically grown and the Arts Village concept will build on that arts community, which already calls The Paint Factory home.
+“This initially temporary use has, over the past 4-5 years, organically grown and the Arts Village concept will build on that arts community which already calls The Paint Factory home.

 “The Paint Factory Art Village will be the first of its kind for Australia and we are thrilled to be developing an integrated space for a range of artistic and creative endeavours in an open and industrial setting, with architecturally designed residences and communal spaces.

-“We plan to create a permanent address that features artists, art galleries, event space, artisans, micro brewer, coffee roaster, pop-up fresh produce and an artisan market, community, educational facilities, visual artists and other creative professionals, living and working on the site alongside stunning homes, artists-in-residences and large areas of landscaped open space.”
+“We plan to create a permanent address that features artists, art galleries, event space, artisans, a micro brewer, coffee roaster, pop-up fresh produce and an artisan market, community, educational facilities, visual artists and other creative professionals, living and working on the site alongside stunning homes, artists-in-residences and large areas of landscaped open space.”